Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

 In conducting inferences on interactions in environmental epidemiology, it is of primary interest to assess whether exposures work together to magnify their health effects (synergy), tend to block each other's effects (antagonism), or have effectively no interaction (null).
 Hence, for exposures $u$ and $v$, we focus on the following classes of interactions. \begin{enumerate} \item {\em Synergistic} if $h_{uv}(x_u, x_v) \ge 0$ for all $(x_u, x_v) \in [0,1]^2$ with at least one strict inequality.

 \item if $h_{uv}(x_u, x_v) \le 0$ for all $(x_u,x_v) \in [0,1]^2$ with at least one strict inequality. \item if $h_{uv}(x_u, x_v)=0$ for all $(x_u, x_v) \in [0,1]^2$. \end{enumerate}

 Our primary interest is in classifying interactions $h_{uv}$ in terms of Definitions 1-3.
-Although we will not rule out other types of interaction surfaces {\em a priori}, we develop inference approaches that are targeted towards this three class hypothesis testing problem.
+Although we will not rule out other types of interaction surfaces {\em a priori}, we develop inference approaches that are targeted towards this three class hypothesis testing problem, which we denote by the Synergistic-Antagonistic-Null (SAN) class.
 This is accomplished in a Bayesian manner with a carefully-structured model for $h_{uv}$ that shrinks towards the space of synergistic, antagonistic, and null interactions.

 If we knew {\em a priori } that $h_{uv}$ was either synergistic or null, we could let $h_{uv} = P_{uv}$, where $P_{uv} \geq 0$.
 If $P_{uv}(x_u, x_v) > 0$ for at least one $(x_u, x_v) \in [0,1]^2$ then $h_{uv}$ is synergistic; otherwise, $P_{uv} \equiv 0$ and $h_{uv}$ is a null interaction.
-Similarly, if we knew {\em a priori} that $h_{uv}$ was either antagonistic or null, we could let $h_{uv} = -N_{uv}$, where $N_{uv} \geq 0$.
+Similarly, if we knew {\em a priori} that $h_{uv}$ was either antagonistic or null, we could let $h_{uv} = - N_{uv}$, where $N_{uv} \geq 0$.
 However, the sign of the interaction $h_{uv}$ is usually unknown and pairwise interactions may be only approximately synergistic or antagonistic.
 To allow for such complexities, we let